-The Glen Montessori School Non-Discrimination Clause
+The Glen Montessori Non-Discriminatory Clause

 Services are provided and admissions/referrals are made without regard to race, color, religious creed, ancestry, gender, sexual orientation, disability, age, or national origin.

-What to wear to camp
+What to Wear to Camp

 Your Explorer should wear play clothes that can get messy and athletic shoes (no flip-flops permitted).